RoBYCoNTe/friendsofbabba-dockerfiles/README.md

 Basic docker configuration to setup ready to use CakePHP 4.x project.
 This configuration can work as starting point for your own configuration.

+**Notes**: the name `friendsofbabba` used in this configuration is just a suggestion and must be referencing the env variable APP_NAME configured in `.env` file.

+Suppose you have configured `hello_world` as your application name in `.env` file.
+You will have these containers: hello_world_php, hello_world_web, hello_world_db,
+use their names to reference them in your commands during installation.

 ## Prepare your project

 To prepare your own CakePHP 4.x project you have to get a copy of this repository.